youssefbenkhalifa/Brain-Tumor-Detection/README.md

 ### Classification

-Use the fine-tuned transfer learning model (e.g., EfficientNet or ResNet) for binary tumor detection:
+Use the fine-tuned transfer learning model (e.g., EfficientNetB3 or ResNet) for binary tumor detection:

 ```python
 model.predict(image_path)  # Returns 0 or 1